- This is the Consilio S/4HANA, which is part of our research study.

 “A more efficient planning with the MRP Live is also possible for companies with highly complex products, a large number of orders or industries with short-term demand fluctuations.
 As a result, companies can react very quickly and flexibly to new customer requirements during production planning and control, or to exceptional situations in production.”

 This seems to imply that products with extensive BOMs could be planned better.
-However, current ECC systems normally don’t have a problem exploding very complex BOMs.
-Companies with complex BOMs tend to have fewer overall SKUs, so it tends to balance out.
+However, current ECC systems typically don’t have a problem exploding very complex BOMs.
+Companies with complex BOMs tend to have fewer overall SKUs, so it manages to balance out.

 The later part of the quote goes back to the topic of reacting quickly.
-However, just because the computer can recompute quickly does not mean the overall supply chain or the production floor can react quickly.
+However, just because the computer can recompute rapidly does not mean the overall supply chain or the production floor can respond quickly.

 CONSILIO IT Implies it Has Performed Full TCO and ROI Analyses of MRP on HANA